-- ✓ Do use compliant, secure drives and review specifications to procure drives that match the needs of each deployment. - ➤ Don't authorise a random or personal Bring Your Own Device (BYOD) policy for any company, losing unencrypted drives is too high a price in terms of financial and reputational damage. - ✓ Do deploy an endpoint management suite and use hardware-encrypted USB drives that offer distinctive whitelisting features. - ➤ Don't leave anything to chance.
-Properly assess requirements for on-premises and remote working environments. - ✓ Do educate staff on security matters.
-It is in their own interests that the company remains protected from security breaches. - ➤ Don't make security so painful that users seek workarounds that could lead to shadow IT solutions being utilised.
+✓ Do use compliant, secure drives and review specifications to procure drives that match the needs of each deployment.

+X Don't authorize a random or personal Bring Your Own Device (BYOD) policy - for any company, losing unencrypted drives is too high a price in terms of financial and reputational damage.

+✓ Do deploy an endpoint management suite and use hardware-encrypted USB drives that offer distinctive whitelisting features.

+X Don't leave anything to chance.
+Properly assess requirements for on-premises and remote working environments.

+✓ Do educate staff on security matters.
+It is in their own interests that the company remains protected from security breaches.

+➤ Don't make security so painful that users seek workarounds that could lead to shadow IT solutions being utilized.
 Just because a blanket policy has always been applied does not mean it will suit all scenarios.
-The workplace is changing and by choosing the right solutions new policies can be developed and enforced.
+The workplace is changing and choosing the right solutions enables new policies to be developed and enforced.

 insecure.
-By utilising compliant hardware-encrypted USB drives, files can be easily transferred for use elsewhere.
+By utilizing compliant hardware-encrypted USB drives, files can be easily transferred for use elsewhere.

 In this scenario, the Kingston IronKey Keypad 200 (KP200) comes into its own.
-As an OS independent drive, there is no launcher volume to enter the password, but instead, features an alphanumeric keypad that unlocks the device for use on any platform.
-Like a Swiss Army knife of hardware encrypted USB drives, its usage extends to manufacturing; securely transferring applications authored in the IT research and development world to machinery controlled by operational technology (OT) platforms.
+As an OS-independent drive, there is no launcher volume to enter the password.
+Instead, it features an alphanumeric keypad that unlocks the device for use on any platform.
+Like a Swiss Army knife of hardware-encrypted USB drives, its usage extends to manufacturing; securely transferring applications authored in the IT research and development world to machinery controlled by operational technology (OT) platforms.
 For mixed platform operations that also feature Linux, the KP200 is one of the most straightforward secure solutions available.

 Hardware-encrypted USB storage devices have a vital role to play in law enforcement too.
-They protect and securely transfer case files, images and other evidence to field operatives, investigative squads, and forensic teams.
+They protect and securely transfer case files, images, and other evidence to field operatives, investigative squads, and forensic teams.
 Kingston offers an additional benefit as it can provide drives with the internal serial number printed on the external casing alongside a barcode.
 Issuing and cataloguing drives become simple and easy to track.
-It's as easy as manually logging a serial number or as swift as scanning a barcode - auditing and inventory management couldn't be easier.
-It's a feature that appears as standard on the Kingston IronKey D500S, D500SM and S1000B/E drives but is also available for other hardware encrypted models as part of the Kingston Customisation programme.
+It's as easy as manually logging a serial number or as swift as scanning a barcode-auditing and inventory management couldn't be easier.
+It's a feature that appears as standard on the Kingston IronKey D500S, D500SM, and S1000B/E drives but is also available for other hardware-encrypted models as part of the Kingston Customization Program.

-Security and storage mobility: The state of the art
+Security and Storage Mobility: The State of the Art

-Password protection, hardware encryption, tamper-proof safeguards, granular endpoint whitelisting, military grade FIPS 140-3 level 3 certification (pending), and at-a-glance-logging are off-the-shelf features of Kingston USB drives that can be deployed without delay.
+Password protection, hardware encryption, tamper-proof safeguards, granular endpoint whitelisting, militarygrade FIPS 140-3 level 3 certification (pending), and at-a-glance logging are off-the-shelf features of Kingston USB drives that can be deployed without delay.

-These robust security defences ensure that the USB drive and its data remain secure in its host environment.
-While the specifications are impressive on paper, picking a model randomly without any research won't necessarily provide an ideal match for some organisations with more exacting requirements.
+These robust security defenses ensure that the USB drive and its data remain secure in its host environment.
+While the specifications are impressive on paper, picking a model randomly without any research won't necessarily provide an ideal match for some organizations with more exacting requirements.

 As an independent manufacturer, Kingston offers a wide range of options to satisfy customer needs.
-Through the Kingston Customisation programme, advanced solutions are available and are designed to deliver a seamless user experience.
+Through the Kingston Customization Program, advanced solutions are available and are designed to deliver a seamless user experience.

-Secure customisation goes beyond supplying an organisation with its own USB PID for whitelisting.
-The launcher application's security profile can also be customised using fifteen different preferences from contact and company details to enabling password hints and determining the maximum number of password attempts.
-Externally, company branding (co-logo) is available as well as a range of colours for specific drives.
+Secure customization goes beyond supplying an organization with its own USB PID for whitelisting.
+The launcher application's security profile can also be customized using fifteen different preferences, from contact and company details to enabling password hints and determining the maximum number of password attempts.
+Externally, company branding (co-logo) is available, as well as a range of colors for specific drives.
 With a minimum order of fifty drives, all these features provide an effortless integration path for device deployment.